If you are Withdrawing from the University:

 If you are remaining at the University, but wish to:

-Change from Part-Time to Full-Time or from Full-Time to Part-Time: you should so indicate this change through the Enrollment Status Change link before September 6th on the homepage of myFramingham.
-On or after September 6th, you must complete and submit an Enrollment Status Request to the Office of the Registrar either in office or via your student e-mail.
-You have until the last day of Course Add/Drop, September 13th, to make enrollment changes.
+Change from Part-Time to Full-Time or from Full-Time to Part-Time: you should indicate this change through the Enrollment Status Change link before the first day of classes on the homepage of myFramingham.
+On or after the first day of classes, you must complete and submit an Enrollment Status Request to the Office of the Registrar either in office or via your student e-mail.
+You have until the last day of Course Add/Drop, January 28th, to make enrollment changes.

-Withdraw from a Course: you can withdraw from courses until November 15th.
+Withdraw from a Course: you can withdraw from Fall courses until November 25, 2020.
 There is a form located in the Registrar's Office that you would need to fill out to withdraw.
 When you withdraw from a course, you are still charged the full amount of the course.

 Withdraw from the Residence Hall: you must indicate this change online through the "Residence Hall Withdrawal" link.